undecV/YourCodecs/README.md

 Why do some YouTube videos make the browser freeze, the computer heat up, and the cooling fans spin like it's about to take off?
 It's possible that the video selected a codec that your computer doesn't support.

-A Firefox extension can select video codecs for YouTube.
-Force to play YouTube videos with H.264 (AVC), VP9, AV1 codec.
+This is a Firefox extension that can select video codecs for YouTube.
+Force to play YouTube videos with H.264 (AVC), VP9, and AV1 codec.

 [![Install](./DOCS/get-the-addon.png)](https://addons.mozilla.org/firefox/addon/your-codecs/)